Why Report Rent Payments?

 Until now, landlords have not been reporting rent payment history, whether that history is positive or negative.
 As a result, the best tenants who have paid on time every month have no advantage over tenants who have habitually paid late or missed rent payments.
 When it comes time to fill a vacancy, the new landlord cannot easily distinguish high-risk from low-risk rental applicants.

 The Tenant Record provided by Landlord Credit Bureau demonstrates the tenant’s payment history.
 Tenants can share this positive information with the next landlord to improve the chances of securing preferred housing options.
+The Tenant Record is a great way to build your tenant credit report.
+Get starting tenant credit reporting with the LCB today.

 Why Landlord Credit Bureau